Winter study with mountain (1908) by Wassily Kandinsky

 13 × 17.3" (33.0 × 44.0 cm)

-Not as famous as the Winter Landscape, painted in the same technique a year later, this work clearly shows the influence of fauvism on Kandinsky’s work; at the same time we can see his tireless quest for his own artistic language shown in this piece.
-The strokes are confident and broad, the color palette is bold; the represented space is conditional; the pinkish and yellowish snow sparkles in the rays of the setting dun, and the shadows are turning deep blue.
-The plot is intentionally quite simple so as not to distract the viewer from the main idea.
+Not as famous as Winter Landscape, executed in the same technique a year later, this work clearly shows the influence of Fauvism on Kandinsky; at the same time, it reveals his tireless quest for his own artistic language.
+The brushstrokes are confident and broad, the color palette bold, and the space is rendered schematically.
+The pinkish and yellowish snow sparkles in the rays of the setting sun, and the shadows turn deep blue.
+The composition is intentionally quite simple so as not to distract the viewer from the main idea.

-The summer of 1908, which he spent in Murnau together with Gabrielle Muenter, became a breaking point for Kandinsky.
-The breathtaking beauty of these places fare removed from the bustle of city life inspired Kandinsky to start looking for new ways in art.
-While continuing to monitor closely the successes of fauvists, Kandinsky worked diligently and consistently (as was his habit) on his experiments that bore first fruit in less than a year.
+The summer of 1908, which he spent in Murnau with Gabriele Münter, became a turning point for Kandinsky.
+The breathtaking beauty of these places, far removed from the bustle of city life, inspired Kandinsky to start looking for new directions in art.
+While continuing to closely monitor the achievements of the Fauvists, Kandinsky worked diligently and consistently (as was his habit) on his experiments, which bore fruit in less than a year.

 More from 1908